This post was most recently updated on September 28th, 2020

 Can’t be bothered reading?
 Watch it here:

-Bread is a common food for well meaning people to feed to chickens and ducks.
-The problem with feeding chickens bread is that it can easily form a ball in the crop which can lead to catastrophic blockages.
+is a common for well meaning people to feed to chickens and ducks.
+The problem with is that it can easily form a ball in the crop which can lead to catastrophic blockages.
+A is not designed for large amounts of this kind of .

-Yeasts and sugars in the bread can ferment in the crop which increases the pH of the crop contents, which changes the bacteria and other microbiome that grow in the crop.
+Yeasts and sugars in the can ferment in the crop which increases the pH of the crop contents, if fed in too larger quantities, which changes the bacteria and other microbiome that grow in the and crop.
 This can then lead on to chronic cases of sour crop that are very hard to treat.

-If you do decide to feed bread to your chickens, try breaking it up and soaking it with some apple cider vinegar overnight.
-This will both increase the acidity, making it easier to digest, as well as breaking up the fibres to help stop it balling up in the crop.
+If you do decide to feed to your chickens, try breaking it up and soaking it with some apple cider vinegar and water overnight.
+This will both increase the acidity, making it easier to digest, as well as breaking up the fibres to help stop it balling up in their crop.

 RELATED POST: Raising laying hens the right way